moduspwnens/unique-word-generator-api/README.md

 | AWS API Gateway          | $0.000175     | Yes - Expires after 12 months |
 | **TOTAL**                | **$0.0004292**|                               |

-Yes, it will cost less than a penny to deploy if you free tier allowance is already consumed.
+Yes, it will cost less than a penny to deploy if your free tier allowance is already consumed.
 Otherwise, there are no costs.

 ### Operation